“I didn’t choose the Stray life, the Stray life chose me.”

 - Holly Blundell, with a sharp eye for detail heads up our Systems and Technology (aka ‘The Matrix), got her start as head of Reservations and later served as General Manager of Asia for 5 years.

-- After starting out as newbie Driver Guides many moons ago, Rory ‘Bagginz’ Wood now oversees our UK and Europe Sales and Clint ‘DC’ Maskell is the Boss of Product and Sales.
-Not bad for two fresh faced guys rocking perms in 2007!
+- After starting out as newbie Driver Guides many moons ago, Rory ‘Bagginz’ Wood now oversees our UK and Europe Sales.
+Not bad for a fresh faced guy rocking a perm in 2007!

 - Our steadfast and stalwart Head Drivers Nat and Seagull will both mark the incredibly impressive milestone of 10 years on the road next year, the longest of any of our current road crew.